 - Expressing the shapes, patterns, and movements that are ready to take form;

 - Releasing the energy that is ready to move in the body;

 - Connecting deeper into ourselves – and outwards with others and the world;

 - Completing the journey and returning to our true nature.

-Have you ever feel after a good dance out in a club so good that you say: “is what I needed” Dance of Awareness will give you this sensation but without the effects of intoxicants as we usually ingest and a good night sleep.
+Have you ever felt after a good dance out in a club so good that you say: “is what I needed” Dance of Awareness will give you this sensation but without the effects of intoxicants as we usually ingest and a good night’s sleep.

 Freedom is the ultimate goal, freedom with knowledge.
 Come and enjoy the party, as this type of workshop is intended for.
-Recover the years when your soul was free, your movements where wide and you where not afraid to feel yourself and others.
+Recover the years when your soul was free, your movements were wide and you were not afraid to feel yourself and others.

 Dance of Awareness™ was developed by Tim Brown, a body psychotherapist, and Clare Osbond, a dance movement therapist. for further information go http://www.embodiedtherapy.org.uk/danceofawareness.htm